v2rc/Supplies/reactive2/README.md

 <!---->

-    implementation 'com.squareup.okhttp3:okhttp:3.9.+'
+    implementation 'com.squareup.okhttp3:okhttp:3.12.+'

-In contrast to Rx1, `null` values are not supported with Rx2.
+In contrast to Rx1, `null` values are not permitted in Rx2.
 Therefore only primitive values are supported directly.
 For an `ObservableField` it is necessary to implement a Null Object pattern or wrap the field value with an `Optional` or similar.